 From the 86 people we spoke to 63% reported loneliness as one of the greatest challenges of being part of a serving family, 70% reported deployment was one of the greatest challenges and 74% reported having experienced poor mental health or well-being.

-The service is run by Lucy, whose partner is serving in the Royal Navy, and we are in constant discussions with the military family community to ensure this service is as relevant as possible.
+The service is run by staff with lived experience, and we are in constant discussions with the military family community to ensure this service is as relevant as possible.

 We understand that families come in all different forms, so we are here to support ANYONE who has a loved one in the Royal Navy or Royal Marines and is based in Portsmouth, Fareham, Gosport or the Isle of Wight.

-Access a range of free courses designed specifically for families of serving Naval personnel.
-The courses are run in a classroom based style to teach you how to understand and support the mental wellbeing of yourself or someone you care for.
+Access free courses designed specifically for families of serving Naval personnel.
+The courses are design to teach you how to take control of your own mental health, and learn techniques to better your mental wellbeing: